John Bernhard: Work

 Bernhard's work was included in the 120 year survey of the nude exhibition "Body Work" at the Minneapolis Institute of Arts, alongside the work of Edward Weston, Bill Brandt, Eadweard Muybridge, E. J. Bellocq, and Edward Steichen.
 Bernhard later continued to devote all his energy taking photographs and bringing them together to enhance their meaning with visual interplay.
 This is evident in his "Diptychs" and sequencing series "Drift".

 His first non-fiction book, America's Call, an engaging road trip memoir, was published in 2011 by Dog Ear Publishing.
 The French version L'Appel de L'Amérique, illustrated with 57 color photographs and collages, was published in 2013 by Infolio Edition, Switzerland.
 America's Call is based on the journal that John Bernhard kept, chronicling his trip to North America during the late 1970s.
 The theme resonates with the book On the Road by Jack Kerouac, and makes you yearn for traveling across a nostalgic time.
 Houston Chronicle journalist K. Pica Kahn wrote: "Bernhard's way of storytelling takes the audience on the ride of a lifetime with a mélange of experiences like a colorful ribbon in the sky."

 He was profiled in the documentary show "Temps Present" on Swiss Television TSR (Switzerland) and the global network TV5 Monde.
 His work is widely published and exhibited throughout the U.S. and Europe.
-His photographs are collected by many museums including the Museum of Fine Arts, Houston; Akron Art Museum, Ohio; Denver Art Museum; Musée de l'Élysée, Official site Lausanne, Switzerland; Museet for Fotokunst, Official site Denmark; the New Mexico Museum of Art; Polk Museum of Art, Florida and the Swiss National Library, Bern.
-His work was shown in 2004 as a major mid-career retrospective exhibition at the Musée des Suisses dans le Monde in Geneva.
+His photographs are collected by many museums including the Museum of Fine Arts, Houston; Akron Art Museum, Ohio; Denver Art Museum; Musée de l'Élysée, Official site Lausanne, Switzerland; Museet for Fotokunst, Official site Denmark; the New Mexico Museum of Art; The Ashley Gibson Barnett Museum of Art, (formerly, the Polk Museum of Art), Florida and the Swiss National Library, Bern.
+His work was shown in 2004 as a major mid-career retrospective exhibition at the Musée des Suisses dans le monde in Geneva.
 Since 2014, John Bernhard has served as the publisher and editor-in-chief of ArtHouston magazine.
 His debut novel, Drift of Fate, published by ArtPub, was released in 2024.
 This first work of fiction delves into the profound depths of human existence, exploring themes of love and destiny.
 His latest literary venture, Short Stories, followed in 2025.
 It includes his first novella, The Woman Who Stayed Behind, a haunting tale of unexpected passion and danger set along the forgotten coast of Guatemala.
 John Bernhard lives and works in Houston, Texas.